Showing posts with label cards. Show all posts

 On our travels, we rode past Huntsville Hospital and the nearby shops.

-From Governor's Drive, we took I-565, exiting onto Old Madison Pike and stopping at Bridge Street Centre.
+From Governor's Drive, we took I-565, exiting onto Old Madison Pike and stopping at Bridge Street Center.

-I parked near Book-a-million, and we used their restrooms.
+I parked near Barnes & Noble, and we used their restrooms.

 In the restroom, I met a woman from Madison, and we began a conversation.